 - Made with 14-gauge sheets (approximately 1/16” thick).

-- Edges are available in any thickness but 1 ½” is standard.
+- Available in any thickness but 1 ½” is standard.

 - The proper filler material for welding is copper (not silver or lead alloy solder).

-- Copper is bonded to solid, waterproof MDF, equal in height to the front edge thickness.
+- Brooks Custom bonds copper to solid, waterproof MDF, this is equal in height to the front edge thickness

-- Any length or layout can be produced.
-Non-welded butt seams may be required for very long or very wide work.
+- Any length or layout is possible.
+However, very long or very wide works may require non-welded butt seams.

-- For very large tops, a mechanical, interlocked, silicone sealed field joint is provided.
-No welding is done on site.
+- For very large tops, we use a mechanical, interlocked, silicone sealed field joint.
+Our technicians do not weld on-site.